 Dr. Kennedy had a friend, Edward Work, who was a lawyer and Postmaster in Meadville.
 In 1807, Edward Work and Dr. Kennedy purchased an additional 1,260 acres in the greater Falconer area and Work built a log home in what is now Falconer.
 The settlement became known as “Worksburg.”

 Edward Work built a sawmill in 1808.
 He was actually the first to use the power from Chautauqua Lake.
 The first milled lumber was used for flat boats for trips to Philadelphia and New Orleans.
-Twelve boats were built and were launched from the sigh of the Levant boat launch.
+Twelve boats were built and were launched from the site of the Levant boat launch.
 Lumber and salts were sent to Pittsburgh, where lumber sold for $7 for 1,000 feet.
 At this same time, Kennedy and Work opened a road between Worksburg and Kennedyville.

 It wasn’t until 1810 that “The Rapids,” or Jamestown was started by James Prendergast.
 An account states that 1,000 acres were purchased by Prendergast at $2 per acre!